 Whether you want to stay in a hotel or an Airbnb for Thanksgiving, there are plenty of options on Marco Island.
-The most popular resort by far is the JW Marriott Marco Island Beach Resort with 12 restaurants, two golf courses, miles of private beach, and more.
+The most popular resort is the JW Marriott Marco Island Beach Resort with 12 restaurants, two golf courses, and miles of private beach.
 It may be a small island but you also have plenty of options for dining out.
 Fin Bistro is a must for high-end seafood while the ever-popular Snook Inn is a chill, waterside hangout with live music.

-For more fun on the island, check out the modest but enjoyable Marco Golf and Garden for mini-golf.
-Or you can head out on the water by renting kayaks or setting sail on the Marco Island Princess for a luxury sunset dinner cruise.
+For more fun on the island, check out Marco Golf and Garden for a round of mini-golf.
+Or head out on the water by renting kayaks or setting sail on the Marco Island Princess for a luxury sunset dinner cruise.
 Plenty of beaches on the island are renowned for their shelling opportunities.
 If you visit at Thanksgiving, you can’t miss an opportunity to try the region’s famous Stone Crab.

 2. Plymouth, Massachusetts

-If you’re really looking for the best Thanksgiving vacation to celebrate the holiday to its fullest, head to where it all began.
+If you’re really looking for one of the best Thanksgiving vacations to celebrate the holiday to its fullest, head to where it all began.
 Thanksgiving started in 1621 when Plymouth colonists and Wampanoag Native Americans found peace over an autumn feast.
 Today, Plymouth still goes all out in celebrating the holiday with parades, concerts, and (of course) a huge food festival featuring New England’s best dishes.

-From Plymouth Rock to the Mayflower, there’s plenty of other historical sites to see in the area.
+From Plymouth Rock to the Mayflower, there are plenty of other historical sites to see in the area.
 For those more interested in the outdoors, Plymouth has a beautiful coastline, perfect for bundled-up beach walks in November.